 - Proficiency in mode of travel

-Undertake a minimum of 3 days and 2 nights (consecutive) expedition in wild country by foot, cycle, horse, canoe, boat or dinghy.
+Undertake a minimum three-day, two-night (consecutive) self-led expedition in wild country by foot, cycle, horse, canoe, boat or dinghy.

-Undertake a 5 day and 4 night residential project in an unfamiliar environment where the majority of people are not known to you.
-This project could be environmental work, activity based, service to others or personal training.
-In exceptional circumstances, the residential can be done on 2 occasions, as long as the same activity is completed.
+Undertake a five-day, four-night residential project in an unfamiliar environment with people that are unknown to you.
+This project could be environmental work, project based, service to others or personal training.

 *All members should complete 12 months in either the skill or the physical activity challenges.

-Award participants who are not holders of a Chief Scout’s Diamond Award or Silver DofE must complete an extra 6 months in either the service or the longer of the skills or physical recreation challenges.
+Award participants who are not holders of the Chief Scout’s Diamond Award or Silver DofE must complete an extra six months in either the service or the longer of the skills or physical activity challenges.

 Make a presentation covering all elements of your award to a suitable audience, with the aim of inspiring and motivating others to achieve the award.
 The presentation should be the final activity you complete.